Minamoto no Tōru

 The dye with hare’s-foot-fern, of Michinoku—who else would have made me feel as disturbed?

 The poet is also famous for making a replica of the uta-makura Shiogama, a poetic place name, in his garden.

 His tomb resides at the Seiryō-ji, a Buddhist temple situated on what was once Saga Moor in Kyoto.

-We also see two of his poems included in the Gosen Wakashū.
+Two of his poems are included in the Gosen Wakashū.